RobinKarlsson/RK-Resource-001/README.md

  1) install the required software, the libraries can either be installed to your system or tarballed

- 2) set up the correct file architecture by downloading and extracting this file, https://drive.google.com/file/d/0B1k9dLEBCofEeWpOOHJJV1dlTEk
+ 2) set up the correct file architecture by downloading and extracting this file (optional but highly recommended), https://drive.google.com/file/d/0B1k9dLEBCofEeWpOOHJJV1dlTEk

- 3) get the code from here, https://github.com/RobinKarlsson/RK-Resource-001/blob/master/RK%20Resource%20001, and save it to a .py file in your newly extracted "RK Resource 001" folder
+ 3) get the code, https://github.com/RobinKarlsson/RK-Resource-001/blob/master/RK%20Resource%20001, and save it to a .py file in your newly extracted "RK Resource 001" folder

  4) run the script